 WHAT IS A GUARDIANSHIP?

-A guardianship is a legal proceeding in the circuit courts of Florida in which a guardian is appointed to exercise the legal rights of an incapacitated person or a minor.
+A guardianship is a legal proceeding in which a guardian is appointed to exercise the legal rights of an incapacitated person or a minor.

 WHAT IS PRE-NEED GUARDIAN DESIGNATION?